ahandrewh teaches IAT-334interface design

 This project spans multiple weeks.
 Please read the weekly instructions carefully.

-1. Explore and investigate the interface as it is now.
-Capture and document in screen-shots, sketches, and/or notes:
+1. Explore the interface as it is now.
+Capture and document in photos, screen-shots, sketches, and notes:

 • Key features (pick two)

-• Interface design patterns, or what does it look like? (colours, icons, type, layouts, etc.)
+• Interface design patterns; what does it look like? (colours, icons, type, layouts, etc.)

-• Interaction design patterns, or how do we move through the application? (clicks, swipes, scrolls, etc.)
+• Interaction design patterns; how do we move through the interface? (toggles, clicks, swipes, scrolls, etc.)

-Assemble your research into a document that is designed for easy and concise understanding that answers the questions above.
+Assemble your research into a document that is designed for easy and concise understanding that answers the questions above, maximum 300 words.
 The format (PDF, website, etc.) is of your choosing but should demonstrate a refined and well-designed document.

 This week is about generating ideas for a feature.

-1. Working from your research, consider what kinds of new features would make sense for your application?
+1. Working from your research, consider what kinds of new features would make sense for your intreface.
 You are coming up with two different options.
-Be prepared to answer:
+Write down:

 • What is the new feature?